harrisonlab/phytophthora_fragariae/popgen_analysis/MKT_analysis.md

 Popgenome
 ```

-#### Requires adjustment of the script called below to include the samples
+#### Requires adjustment of the script called below to include the samples for UK123

 ```bash
 scripts2=/home/adamst/git_repos/scripts/phytophthora_fragariae/popgen_analysis